meepen/salien-bot/README.md

 Also, a note: playing this game AT ALL will not net you better rewards!
 It's only the time you have been on the page.
 No need to waste computer resources :)

-## Tile selection
+### Tile selection

-Currently, the tile select code focuses on levelling up to level 9 on hard tiles; after you hit level 9 it will try and target the highest progress tile
+The tile select code focuses on levelling up to level 13 on hard tiles; after you hit level 9 it will try and target the highest progress tile